-As Emily’s business grew over the years, and online shopping became more important, she moved the site to Shopify, adjusting a pre-made theme.
+As Emily’s business grew over the years, and as selling stationery online became more important, she moved the site to Shopify, adjusting a pre-made theme.
 It served its purpose for a couple of years, but was lacking in the Emily-ness that you’d expect.
-For a business that has seen the success that Emily McDowell Studio had, an off the shelf theme was no longer fitting.
+For a business that has seen the success that Emily McDowell Studio had, an off-the-shelf theme was no longer fitting.
 It was a great stopgap, but they’d grown beyond that stage.

 None of Emily’s products are cookie cutter—in fact, she’d once had a dress designed and made out of cards for the cover of a catalog, and laser-projected Valentines on the San Francisco fog.
 I wanted her new website to be the ecommerce equivalent of a card dress.

 The goals for this project were to:

 - Minimize abandoned checkouts